acapet/DiageneticModelling/DiageneticModelling.md

 ![](DiageneticModelling_files/figure-markdown_github/unnamed-chunk-6-1.png)

-For an interactive version, execute the following code chunks in Rstudio.
+For an interactive version, execute the following code chunks in Rstudio. ( PS: Find a published version of the running Shiny App [here](https://acapet.shinyapps.io/diageneticmodelling__oxygen_and_hydrogen_sulphide/) )

 ``` r
 library(shiny)